 When you do take the money out, there is not any tax paid, making it tax free income for retirement.

 Baby Step #5: Save For Children’s College Fund

-There is no set amount or percent of your income to put towards savings here, just that you do it.
+There is no set amount or percent of your income to put towards your children’s college fund here, just that you do it.

-And when it comes to how to do this, you can opt for either an Education Savings Account (ESA) or a 529 Plan.
+And when it comes to how to do this, you can opt for either an Education Savings Account (ESA) or a 529 college savings plan.